 Under the US Obama Administration, whistle-blower protections and rewards inflated substantially under the 2010 Dodd-Frank Act.
-Certain actions under the Act provided monetary rewards payable to eligible whistle-blowers who voluntarily provide original information that leads to successful prosecutions of over $1 million.
+The Act provides anti-retaliation protection and certain monetary rewards payable to eligible whistle-blowers who voluntarily provide original information that leads to successful prosecutions of over $1 million.
 This has led to several payouts in recent years in excess of tens of millions.
 All these, however, might be set to change with Donald Trump issuing an executive order reviewing federal regulation of the financial services sector, fulfilling election campaign promises of ‘dismantling’ the Dodd-Frank Act, exposing whistle-blowers to employer retribution.

 The incentive of receiving a portion of the monetary sanctions has Medieval English roots.
 A writ of qui tam is a writ whereby a private individual who assists a prosecution may receive all or part of the penalty imposed.
 In the mid-12th century, there were few means of enforcing the statutory law.
 There was no functioning police force and very few law enforcement officials on the King’s payroll.
 Statutes primarily dealt with raising revenue for wars and conquests, regulating trade, requiring religious observance, protecting public morals, etc. There were few, if any, who were interested in enforcing them.
 The monetary reward from bringing actions on behalf of the Crown, helped incentivise the administration of justice and impose checks and balances on public servants.

 This medieval common law tradition was susceptible to widespread abuse.
 Informers engaged in trumping up charges, perjury and extortion by enticing people into committing offences so that they could prosecute them and receive the reward.
 This is seen in Oliver Twist, where: